hodyroff/scs-training/Virtualization/Support.md

         * Is the service (ssh) running and the port allowed in firewall and security group rules?
 * You may reach it via ssh, but it rejects your login
     - Did you inject the right public ssh key?
+        * `openstack server show` and horizon can show you which ssh key was specified for injection upon VM creation
         * If the metadata service was broken on first VM boot, the ssh key might not have been injected.
 Throw away the VM and recreate it then (assuming that no valuable data is held on a local root volume)
     - Did you specify the right private ssh key when connecting?
         * Use `ssh -v` to get more debug output ...
         * Beware that ssh-agents may offer added keys ahead of the one you just specified. (`SSH_AUTH_SOCK ssh -i ~/.ssh/privkey.pem logname@host` helps then).
     - Note that username/password authentication via ssh is not normally enabled in cloud VMs due to security considerations

+### Snapshots and backups
+* Definitions
+    - A snapshot is a point-in-time state of a storage device.
+    - A backup is a copy of a storage devices.
+* Snapshots:
+    - Are typically created within the same storage backend
+    - This allows for quick and cheap creation, using copy-on-write
+        * Beware that the state of a read-write mounted volume is not necessarily consistent (`sync` helps) due to dirty caches
+    - Are useful to protect against user errors or failed application changes etc.
+    - The cost of snapshots increase as they age (as they diverge more)
+* Backups:
+    - Should be stored on a different storage backend, thus also providing protection against storage backend breakage
+    - Are typically slow to create as full copies are created
+    - Snapshots can be backed up (by creating a temporary volume)
+        * For read-write mounted volumes, this is the only way to have a backup that at least comes close to a consistent filesystem
+    - OpenStack even offers incremental backups, only saving the block-level changes since the last backup

 ### Security incidents (provider perspective)
 * As public cloud provider, beware that you will have people sign up for your cloud with stolen credit card data